Updated in 2022.

 Yes.
 A resounding yes.
 But, only for certain things.

-We’ll talk about that now.
+We’ll talk about those things now.

 Why Latin America Can Be As Cheap As You Think